Mailbox database copies

-Up to 16 copies of an Exchange Server mailbox database can be created on multiple Mailbox servers, provided the servers are grouped into a database availability group (DAG), which is a boundary for continuous replication.
-Exchange Server mailbox databases can be replicated only to the same version Exchange Mailbox servers within a DAG.
-You can't replicate a database outside of a DAG, nor can you replicate an Exchange 2016 or Exchange 2019 mailbox database to a server running Exchange 2013 or earlier.
-For detailed information about DAGs, see Database availability groups.
+Up to 16 copies of an Exchange 2013 mailbox database can be created on multiple Mailbox servers, provided the servers are grouped into a database availability group (DAG), which is a boundary for continuous replication.
+Exchange 2013 mailbox databases can be replicated only to other Exchange 2013 Mailbox servers within a DAG.
+You can't replicate a database outside of a DAG, nor can you replicate an Exchange 2013 mailbox database to a server running Exchange 2010 or earlier.
+For detailed information about DAGs, see Database availability groups (DAGs).

 All Mailbox servers in a DAG must be in the same Active Directory domain.

 Mailbox database copies support the concepts of replay lag time and truncation lag time.
 Appropriate planning must be performed before enabling these features.

 All database copies can be backed up using an Exchange-aware, Volume Shadow Copy Service (VSS)-based backup application.